Student Teaching Eligibility

 The cooperating teacher is critical to the success of a student teacher and we want to provide you with the support required to make it a positive experience for both of you.
 The following outline is provided to give you an overview of selected information that should allow you to get off to a strong start (Cooperating Teacher Overview for Student Teaching).

 If at any time you have any concerns, please contact the teacher candidate’s assigned university supervisor.
-If you are unable to reach the supervisor or feel that concerns need to be addressed further, please feel free to contact the student teaching coordinator and/or director of teacher education.
+If you are unable to reach the supervisor or feel that concerns need to be addressed further, please feel free to contact the student teaching coordinator and/or the coordinator of educator preparation program and accreditation/compliance.
 We encourage you to take time to review the Student Teaching Practicum Manual which contains details of all Shepherd University Department of Education policies.

 Evaluations are entered on our data management system, Tk20.
 Cooperating teachers will receive an email containing a direct link to evaluations.
 The Performance Review is due at weeks four and ten of the student teaching assignment.
 The ST-11 Summative Evaluation is due by the final day of the student teaching assignment.
 Copies of the evaluations are linked below.

 Click on the links below to view individual presentations by topic: